-Defining Prejudice and Racism and How Racism is Perpetuated: Childhood experiences, misinformation, and separation.
-The Eye of the Storm DVD chronicles Jane Elliott’s now famous exercise where she divides her class based upon the color of their eyes and bestows upon one group privileges and on the other impediments.
+Defining Prejudice and Racism and How Racism is perpetuated.
+Childhood experiences, misinformation, and separation.
+The Eye of the Storm DVD chronicles Jane Elliott’s now famous exercise where she divides her class based upon the color of their eyes and bestows upon one group privileges and on the other group impediments.

 Unaware Racism (Implicit Bias) and White Privilege: Unaware racism arises out of racial conditioning that everyone imbibes, often without being aware of it.
-Far from the overt hatred of racist groups, unaware racism shows up in daily contact.
-The DVD White Privilege 101 will also teach us the effects of white privilege and the systemic advantage of one group over others.
+Far from the overt hatred of racist groups, unaware racism shows up in daily contact among groups.
+White privilege arises from the systemic advantage of one group over others.
+White privilege arises from the systemic advantage of one group over others.
 The DVD White Privilege 101 helps us to see its effects.

 Cultural Racism: Culture is transmitted through language and traditions, both verbally and non-verbally.
 When one culture is regarded as standard, even superior, other cultures and their cultural forms are denigrated.
-And when a group’s culture is held to be inferior, cultural genocide can result.
-The film, Healing the Hurts, depicts the effects of residential schools on Native Americans.
+When a group’s culture is held to be inferior, cultural genocide can result.
+The film Healing the Hurts depicts the effects of residential schools on Native Americans.

-Internalized Racism: When anger, hurt, and frustration turn inward.
-The short film Shadeism explores the discrimination that exists between lighter-skinned and darker-skinned members of the same community and how it affects young women within the African, Caribbean, and South Asian Diasporas.
+Internalized Racism: When the anger, hurt, and frustration turn inward.
+The short film Shadeism explores the discrimination that exists between thelighter-skinned and darker-skinned members of the same community and how it affects young women within the African, Caribbean, and South Asian Diasporas.

-Institutionalized Racism: Exploring the systems that affect us daily: the media, justice, education, health care and economic systems.
-Viewing Michelle Alexander’s keynote address on her book, The New Jim Crow, we explore her findings.
-“There are more African Americans under correctional control today—in prison or jail, on probation or parole—than were enslaved in 1850, a decade before the Civil War began.”
+Institutionalized Racism: Exploring the systems that affect us daily: the media, justice, educational, health care and economic systems.
+Viewing the DVD of the keynote address by Michelle Alexander on her book The New Jim Crow, we will hear her finding, “There are more African Americans under correctional control today—in prison or jail, on probation or parole—than were enslaved in 1850, a decade before the Civil War began.”

 The sessions are free and open to the public, donations encouraged; registration is required by emailing firstname.lastname@example.org or calling the Center’s office at (713) 520-8226.
 Parking on Houston Community College Lot 9.